-An official transcript is in a sealed envelope, has an embossed seal or original signature, and is usually mailed directly to Rowan-Cabarrus from the institution.
-A high school transcript will have the graduation date posted on it.
+\An official transcript is in a sealed envelope, has an embossed seal or original signature, and is usually mailed directly to Rowan-Cabarrus from the institution or may be sent electronically from the institution or transcript service to Rowan-Cabarrus.
+The graduation date will be posted on all high school transcripts.
+Public high school graduates of 2013 are encouraged to request an electronic copy from the College Foundation of North Carolina (CFNC) before September 15, 2013.